 Charles Dodgson (1832-1898), the famed English writer of "Alice's Adventures in Wonderland" and many more, better known by his pen name Lewis Carroll was born in Daresbury, Cheshire.
 His father, also named Charles Dodgson (c.
 1722-1795) was born in Howden, Yorkshire.
 And his father, Christopher Dodgson (1696-1750) was born there too.

 Early History of the Dodsink family

-Another 215 words (15 lines of text) covering the years 1066 and 1379 are included under the topic Early Dodsink History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dodsink research.
+Another 148 words (11 lines of text) covering the years 1066 and 1379 are included under the topic Early Dodsink History in all our PDF Extended History products and printed products wherever possible.

 Dodsink Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Dodsink are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Dodsink include: Dodson, Dodshon, Doddson, Doddshon, Doddsaun, Dodsaun, Dodsen, Dodsin, Doddsen, Doddsin, Dodsine, Doddsan and many more.

 Early Notables of the Dodsink family (pre 1700)